(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 The new URL of this website is now: https://thepoorswiss.com/

 Today, WordPress is easy to set up and many hosting providers have automated installation mode.
 This should very easy to do whatever computer skills you have.
-I think that WordPress is the most easy of the content system today.
+I think that WordPress is the easiest of the various content systems today.
 As for my hosting plan, I decided to go with bluehost.

-Why ?
+Why did I choose bluehost?
 There are several reasons why I choose bluehost over other hosting providers.
 First, it’s cheap :) You can host your website for as low as 3.95 USD per month.
 Moreover, they offer you the domain your choice, that is also a small benefit. bluehost is an official partner of WordPress.
 Their WordPress support is very good.
 They also have tutorials for WordPress on bluehost.
 This makes it a very good candidate for hosting WordPress sites.
 Many bloggers recommend them, including some finance bloggers that I follow :)

 Since I already had a WordPress site, I used the Export and Import features of WordPress to transfer all the data.
-Everything worked as a charm.
-I switched the theme for now, but I’m not sure I’ll keep it.
-I only recreated the blog roll.
+Everything worked like a charm.
+I switched the theme for now, but I am not sure I will keep it.
+I only recreated the blogroll.
 It is nothing very difficult, it is just weird that WordPress does not do it.
 That is all I had to do to transfer my website.
 I have tried to use bluehost caching to improve the performance of the website.
 But I was not convinced with the performance.
 Thus, I used W3 Total Cache to perform the caching and improve the performance.
 I may use Cloudflare as CDN to improve performance even further.
 I added Yoast SEO plugin to check for SEO and improve the referencing of the site.

-I’m also going to start building some more audience of the site.
-I’ve already registered with Google Analytics and Google Search Console for simple monitoring.
-This well help me track the audience over time.
-I’ve added a mailing list if you want to get informed when I publish a new post.
+Furthermore, I am also going to start building some more audience of the site.
+I have already registered with Google Analytics and Google Search Console for simple monitoring.
+This will help me track the audience over time.
+I have added a mailing list if you want to get informed when I publish a new post.
 I have also created a Twitter account if you want to follow this blog.

 If you find any problem with the new website, please let me know by adding a comment to this blog.
 In the coming days, I will check over the blog and check all the pages again.
-I may make some changes, but I don’t expect a lot of changes.
+I may make some changes.
+But I do not expect a lot of changes.